Title: Conversations with the Fat Girl

 Rating: 3 out of 5 stars

 We follow Maggie, a girl who is overweight who works as a barista at a coffee shop.
-When her best friend asks her to be her to be her maid of honor.
-Only problem is that her best friend wants to forget that she used to be overweight and lie to everyone around her.
+When her best friend asks her to be her maid of honor the only problem is that her best friend wants to forget that she used to be overweight and lie to everyone around her.

 I disliked the ending.
 I thought this would lead up to a reconciliation between the two friends but do not be deceived.
 This book is about friends who fall out of friendship but it does teach that you shouldn’t stay in a toxic relationship if you’re not fully happy.